coyote963/bmio/README.md

 Let BMIO handle the type conversions and connection logic, so you have more time to create fun scripts!

 ## What's Next
-Completion of type coercions: Flag data, Team information still needs to be completed Gamestate stores for gamemode specific Bmios
+Completion of type coercions: Flag data

+Team information still needs to be completed

+Gamestate stores for gamemode specific Bmios

+Wrappers for command calls